Luisa Porritt

 Luisa Manon Porritt (born 23 May 1987) is a British Liberal Democrat politician.

+She was elected as a Councillor for Belsize ward in Camden in 2018 and served as the leader of the Liberal Democrats on the council from 2020 to 2022.

-She served as a Member of the European Parliament (MEP) for London from 2019 to 2020.
-She was the party's candidate for the 2021 London mayoral election, though she failed to achieve more than 5% of the vote and lost her deposit.
+She also served as a Member of the European Parliament (MEP) for London from 2019 to 2020. and was the party's candidate for the 2021 London mayoral election where she failed to achieve 5% of the vote and lost her deposit.

 Early life and education

-Luisa Manon Porritt was born at the Royal Free Hospital on 23 May 1987.
+Luisa Manon Porritt was born at the Royal Free Hospital in Hampstead on 23 May 1987.

 She grew up in Camden and was educated at a local private school.
 She earned a degree in history from Royal Holloway, University of London in 2008 and went on to complete a Master's degree at Sciences Po Paris.

 Career

 Before her political career, Porritt worked as a journalist, a consultant for strategic advisory firm Global Counsel, and a political researcher and advisor for Shriti Vadera.
 In 2021, Porritt became Head of Investment Content at PR firm Edelman Smithfield.